 The little inspection sub was pretty maneuverable, and they were taking evasive action.
 Percy could hear the pitch of their screw change in her headphones as they put on speed, turned, and dove to try to escape the path of the incoming warhead.
 Then she heard the ping of the torpedo’s sonar and the echo off the small submarine.

 “The torpedo found them.
 It’s homing,” Bastian said.
-A slow minute ticked by, every second the bouncing ping of the torpedo got faster in Percy’s headset.
+A slow minute ticked by, and every second, the bouncing ping of the torpedo got faster in Percy’s headset.
 She motioned to Bastian and they both took their headsets off.
 There was silence in the sonar room.
 The messenger kid managed to look bored.

 Then they all heard a low-pitched rumble echo through the hull of the Prospect.

-“Sounded like they were hit,” Hemi shouted down from the control room.
+“Sounds like they were hit,” Hemi shouted down from the control room.

 Percy put the headphones on and made some further adjustments to the filter switches.
 She could hear the creaking hull of the small submarine.
 She could hear welded seams splitting, and the streams of bubbles pouring out of it.
 She looked at the ranging readout on the sonar rig.
 The water was deep where the little sub was.
 It was going down into the hole.